Tuesday, April 28, 2015

 Instructions:

 Soak the black-eyed peas overnight in enough water to cover them (as they will absorb the water), then cover.
 The next day, drain them and remove their outer skins by rubbing them together with the palms of your hands.
 (The faster way to do this is to put the peas into a food processor, cover them with water, and pulse for a few seconds.
-Add a little bit more water, pulse it again.
+Add a little bit more water and pulse it again.
 Then transfer the peas to a bowl.
 Add enough water to cover the peas; they should be foaming.)
 Rub the skins off the peas and discard the skins.
-This is done easily by filling the bowl with water and pouring the water and the skins out.
+This is done quickly by filling the bowl with water and pouring the water and the skins out.

 Season to taste with salt and a pinch of black pepper.